cmbr326/BAE305_Aquaponics-Project/README.md

    #### Fish Feeder:
    After implementation of the testing tank, the feeder was initially over feeding.
 Using tetras, the decision was to crush food pellets into smaller pieces and insert those into the hopper.
 This allowed more particulate to gather in the auger than previously tested, so there was a change required in the turning time per feeding.
 Moving forward with implementation to other fish and food types, the capabilities of the auger should be considered.
 If larger food is used, it is necessary to compare the amount leaving the auger per turn.
 For the mentioned food and feeding needs, it was ultimately decided to turn the auger for **** every 12 hours.
     #### Soil Moisture Sensor
         The circuit for the sensor was mounted to the font of the table for the plant bed so it could reach the inside of the bed, while also being near the board for the pump so it could send the moisture readings to the pump.
 The sensor was waterproofed with hot glue to ensure water wouldn't ruin it.
+Based on the recommended soil moisture for the plants, lettuce and basil, the moisture level 800 was determined to be the minimum level.

 ## Testing results:

    #### Water Pump: